Symbolic Quantum Simulation with Quasimodo: The Internals of

 In this section, we elaborate on the internals of \sys.
 Specifically, we briefly summarize the BDD, WBDD, and CFLOBDD data-structures that \sys currently supports, and illustrate how \sys performs symbolic simulation using these data-structures.
 For brevity, we illustrate the way \sys uses these data-structures using the example of the Hadamard gate, a commonly used quantum gate, defined by the matrix $H = \frac{1}{\sqrt{2}} $.

-\paragraph{Binary Decision Diagrams (BDDs).} \sys provides an option to use Binary Decision Diagrams (BDDs)~\cite{toc:Bryant86} as the underlying data-structure to represent a quantum state.
+\paragraph{Binary Decision Diagrams (BDDs).} \sys provides an option to use Binary Decision Diagrams (BDDs)~\cite{toc:Bryant86,DBLP:journals/fmsd/FujitaMY97,DBLP:journals/fmsd/BaharFGHMPS97} as the underlying data-structure.
 A BDD is a data-structure used to efficiently represent a function from Boolean variables to some space of values (Boolean or non-Boolean).
+The extension of BDDs to support a non-Boolean range is called Multi-Terminal BDDs (MTBDDs) \cite{DBLP:journals/fmsd/FujitaMY97} or Algebraic DDs (ADDs) \cite{DBLP:journals/fmsd/BaharFGHMPS97}.
+In this paper, we use ``BDD'' as a generic term for both BDDs proper and MTBDDs/ADDs.
 Each node in a BDD corresponds to a specific Boolean variable, and the node's outgoing edges represents a decision based on the variable's value (0 or 1).
 The leaves of the BDD represent the different outputs of the Boolean function.
 In the best case, BDDs provide an exponential compression in space compared to the size of the decision-tree representation of the function.\footnote{ Technically, the BDD variant that, in the best case, is exponentially smaller than the corresponding decision tree, is called a \emph{quasi-reduced BDD}.
 Quasi-reduced BDDs are BDDs in which variable ordering is respected, but don't-care nodes are \emph{not} removed, and thus all paths from the root to a leaf have length $n$, where $n$ is the number of variables.
 However, the size of a quasi-reduced BDD is at most a factor of $n+1$ larger than the size of the corresponding (reduced, ordered) BDD \cite[Thm.\ 3.2.3]{Book:Wegener00}.
 Thus, although BDDs can give better-than-exponential compression compared to decision trees, at best, it is linear compression of exponential compression. } \figref{HRep}(a) shows the BDD representation of the Hadamard matrix $H$ with variable ordering $\langle x_0, y_0 \rangle$, where $x_0$ is the row decision variable and $y_0$ is the column decision variable.

 We enhanced the CUDD library~\cite{somenzi2012cudd} by incorporating complex numbers at the leaf nodes and adding the ability to count paths.

 \paragraph{Context-Free-Language Ordered Binary Decision Diagrams (CFLOBDDs).} CFLOBDDs~\cite{sistla2022cflobdds} are a binary decision diagram inspired by BDDs, but the two data-structures are based on different principles.
 A BDD is an acyclic finite-state machine (modulo ply-skipping), whereas a CFLOBDD is a particular kind of \emph{single-entry, multi-exit, non-recursive, hierarchical finite-state machine} (HFSM) \cite{TOPLAS:ABEGRY05}.
 Whereas a BDD can be considered to be a special form of bounded-size, branching, but non-looping program, a CFLOBDD can be considered to be a bounded-size, branching, but non-looping program in which a certain form of \emph{procedure call} is permitted.